-This post is my honest Peru hop review based on my experience travelling with this bus company from Lima to Machu Pichu for a month.
+This post is a Peru hop review based on my experience travelling with this bus company from Lima to Machu Pichu.
 Stops included Paracas, Arequipa, Puno and Cusco.
-I hope this post will help you decide whether Peru hop is something for you.
+I hope this Peru hop review will help you decide whether Peru hop is something for you.

 My Peru Hop experience

 “Please hopsters, do not use the toilet for big needs.
 Only small needs, so if you feel something bigger needs to come out.
 Please come to me and we will try to find a solution” said our Peru Hop guide while explaining the bus rules for us hopsters.

 Yes, I was now being addressed as a hopster.
 I looked around me and the bus was full with young backpackers still sleeping out their hang-overs from last night’s hostel party.
 They were barely listening to the information that was thrown at us about our schedule.

 As an independent backpacker with a more introvert personality I have always preferred to go my own way.
 And yet, here I was in a bus, being told how my next days will look like.
 It sounded an awful lot like a tourbus to me and I wondered why I signed up for this.